|

 Wild Cherries (or two 7" x 20" Elms) to a hot bed

-of coals then put a good dry 8" x 20" White Oak or
+of coals, then put a good dry 8" x 20" White Oak,

-Hickory on top and you have a fire that will hold for 12
+Hickory on top and you have a fire that will heat for 12

 or more hours and still re-ignite easily from the hot